alexey-ernest/awesome-logger/README.md

 /machine/{name} | GET | Retrieves all subscriptions by machine name.

 ### Audit API
-Implemented as a RESTful API HTTP service.
+Implemented as a RESTful API HTTP service (ASP.NET WebApi).

 Unlike most of WCF bindings HTTP API is supported by major of clients.
 The service is implemented in micro-service architecture, has minimum dependencies and does not share it's data with other components.

 This API is consumed internally by `Website` for displaying Subscription History and by `Notification Service` for creating audit records.
 For accessing this API you need AccessToken which is specified on configuration file.